frnmst/get-fattura-pa/README.md

 | 5 | check signature and signer's certificate of the signed file | yes | yes | 4 |
 | 6 | extract the original file from the signed file | no | - | - |
 | 7 | decode possible attachments from the original file | yes | yes | 6 |

+## Bugs

+- There seems to be some issue in step number 4, specifically in the signature verification phase.
+Using OpenSSL version `1.1.1a  20 Nov 2018` sometimes fails while OpenSSL version `1.0.2g  1 Mar 2016` does not.

 ## Resources